tomasweigenast/paged-datatable/README.md

 - `getter`: Retrieves the value `V` to be displayed in the cell.
 - `setter`: A function that sets a new value.
 It must return a boolean indicating if the operation was successful.
 If true, the cell updates with the new value; otherwise, it retains the original one.

-There are three built-in editable columns:
+There are four built-in editable columns:

 - `DropdownTableColumn`: Renders a dropdown menu for selecting values.
 - `TextTableColumn`: Initially displays a `Text` widget.
 Upon double-click, it switches to a `TextField` for in-place editing.
 - `LargeTextTableColumn`: Works like `TextTableColumn` but opens an overlay on double-click, providing a more spacious interface for editing large text content.
+- `RowSelectorColumn`: displays a checkbox used to select/unselect rows.

 #### Creating Custom Columns